Mike Slinn

 Jekyll.logger.error "Hello, world"

-However, the default Jekyll.logger.log_level is :info.
+The default Jekyll.logger.log_level is :info.
 This is a global setting that affects all of Jekyll because only one Logger is used throughout Jekyll.
-It outputs to STDERR.
+It outputs to $stderr.

-If you want to control the output by adjusting log levels, you will quickly realize that attempting to adjust the log_level for Jekyll’s logger singleton is problematic.
-This is because when you need to see verbose output from your plugin, verbose output from the rest of Jekyll will spew all over your terminal.
+If you want to control the output by adjusting log levels, you will quickly realize that attempting to adjust log_level for Jekyll’s logger singleton is problematic.
+When you need to see verbose output from your plugin, verbose output from the rest of Jekyll will also spew all over your terminal.

 Adjusting Jekyll.logger.log_level

-To set Jekyll.logger.log_level (globally), specify the --verbose / -V or --quiet / -q options when starting Jekyll:
+To set Jekyll.logger.log_level for the entire webapp, specify the --verbose / -V or --quiet / -q options when starting Jekyll:

 $ bundle exec jekyll build --verbose # Sets log_level to :debug